-To restore all the projector settings to their factory-default values, select the Reset menu, highlight All Reset, and press Enter.
+To restore all the projector settings to their factory-default values, select the Reset menu, highlight Reset All, and press Enter.

-When you select Reset All in the Reset menu, it does not reset the Computer Input, Video Signal, User's Logo, Language, and Lamp settings.
+When you select Reset All in the Reset menu, it does not reset the Computer Input, Video Signal, User's Logo, Language, or Lamp settings.